aroach/containers-101/README.md

 CMD ["python", "app.py"]
 ```

-5. Save the `Dockerfile`
+5. Save the *Dockerfile*

 6. It's time to build your container!

-`docker build --tag=hello_python:1.0 .` (This might take a minute or two to complete.)
+`docker build --tag=hello_python:1.0 .`

+(This might take a minute or two to complete.)

 7. View the Docker images that we've created

 `docker images`

-8. Run the docker container
+8. Run the Docker container

 `docker run -it hello_python:1.0`